 Advancement to Candidacy is a statement of how the student plans to complete all courses and requirements for the degree, including setting a date and a committee for the thesis or comprehensive examination.
 It is best done as early as possible and it must take place before the end of the semester preceding the examination.
 Students writing a thesis are advanced to candidacy at the time that they begin their thesis work.

 1. A minimum of 30 units of upper division and graduate courses including at least 18 units from 500 and 600-level courses.
 Six units may come from other departments if they suit the student’s program and are approved by the graduate advisor.
 All students must take HIST 501 and HIST 590.
-Twelve of the remaining units must come from among the following area offerings: 510A, 510B, 510C, 510D, 510E, 611, 631, 673, 682.
+Twelve of the remaining units must come from among the following area offerings: 510A-F, 611, 631, 663, 673, 682.

-2. The student may select one or two fields of specialization distributed as follows:
+2. The student must select two fields of specialization.

 The courses for Directed Study (695), Directed Research (697), and Thesis (698) may be applied to the 18 unit total only with the permission of the graduate advisor.
 A student may propose a field other than those cited above with the consent of the Graduate advisor and her/his graduate committee.

-3. A reading knowledge of German, French, or other foreign language may be required, depending upon the candidate’s program of study as recommended by her/his graduate committee.
+3. A reading knowledge of a foreign language may be required, depending upon the candidate’s program of study as recommended by her/his graduate committee.